 - Significantly lower investment costs than mutual funds

-This review of Questwealth Portfolios covers all the basics you need to know and how they compare to their competitors (e.g. Wealthsimple) and mutual funds.
+This review of Questwealth Portfolios covers all the basics you need to know and how it compares to competitors such as Wealthsimple and mutual funds.

 About Questwealth Portfolios

 Questrade is a well-known investment management firm in Canada and has been around since 1999.
-The firm manages $8 billion in assets under administration and is a 7-time winner of Canada’s Best Managed Companies.
+The firm manages $30 billion in assets under administration and is a 9-time winner of Canada’s Best Managed Companies.

 In addition to Questwealth, Questrade is popularly known for its self-directed investing portal.
-This service gives investors a platform to build and manage their investment portfolios using individual stocks, ETFs, options, FX, CFDs, mutual funds, and more.
+This service allows investors to build and manage their investment portfolios using individual stocks, ETFs, options, FX, CFDs, mutual funds, and more.

 Questwealth Portfolio Account Types